 2. It’s not a replacement for traditional health insurance

 In the same way that SafetyWing is not a typical travel insurance policy, their nomad insurance is also not designed to be a replacement for conventional health insurance.
-This means that, while you are covered if you get sick or have an accident abroad, you won’t be covered for most pre-existing conditions or things like cancer treatments.
+This means that, while you are covered if you get sick or have an accident abroad, you won’t be covered for most pre-existing conditions or things like cancer treatments and routine checkups.

 3. Certain sports aren’t covered

 While most of the activities not covered by SafetyWing are unlikely to be a concern to a typical traveller, there are a couple of items that jump out that travellers should be aware of when deciding whether SafetyWing is the right long term travel insurance for them.

 Some forms of football such as American & Aussie Rules aren’t covered in their policy, meaning that if you have a friendly game and injure yourself, you might not be covered under their policy.
 Some other water sports such as parasailing and white water rafting also aren’t covered so make sure to read the policy exclusions list in detail before purchasing a policy.

 SafetyWing is planning on providing fuller extreme sports and activities coverage in the future.